CDCgov/MaRS/docs/index.md

 17. Once amplification is confirmed, if only one gene has been amplfied proceed to PCR amplicon clean-up.
 However, if working with multiple genes go to the next step.

-18. Using table below combine (pool) each PCR gene amplicon based on number of genes.
+18. Using **table 7b** below combine (pool) each PCR gene amplicon based on number of genes.
 Importantly, we know the PCR efficiency for each of the genes varies (k13 > dhfr > dhps > mdr1 > crt; highest to lowest PCR efficiency).
 Thus, its important to add approximately the same total concentration of each PCR gene amplicon to the pool.
 Using the gel, use the [gel analyzer](http://www.gelanalyzer.com/?i=1) to determine estimated concentration of your genes.
 Based on this analysis, adjust the total volume added of each gene, making sure to *always add at minimum 5uL* from each gene PCR amplicon to the final pool.

+19. Vortex briefly the pooled PCR gene amplicons before proceeding to PCR amplicon clean up.

 **Table 7b.
 Amounts for pooling PCR amplicons**